BuildBuilding Blocks

 Agents

-The core container that hosts reasoners, skills, and connects to the AgentField control plane
+The core container that hosts reasoners, skills, and sessions, and connects to the AgentField control plane

 Without Agent, you would wire an HTTP server, registration, routing, identity, tracing, memory access, and cross-agent calls separately.
 With Agent, that infrastructure boundary is the object you instantiate.